jouir/pgterminate/README.md

 # Highlights
 * `pgterminate` name is derived from `pg_terminate_backend` function, it terminates backends.
 * backends are called sessions in `pgterminate`.
+* use `cancel` option to terminate query instead of session.
 * `active` sessions are backends in `active` state for more than `active-timeout` seconds.
 * `idle` sessions are backends in `idle`, `idle in transaction` or `idle in transaction (abort)` state for more than `idle-timeout` seconds.
 * at least one of `active-timeout` and `idle-timeout` parameter is required, both can be used.